GENIE: Toward Reproducible and Standardized Human Evaluation for Text Generation: The Leaderboards

+For WMT we evaluate other specialized models instead of T5, which is pre-trained only on English~\cite{raffel2019exploring}.
+For WMT21 DE-EN, we evaluate all publicly available shared task submissions (see footnote~\ref{wmt-preds}).
+Additionally, we train and evaluate four transformer-based baselines with varying sizes: \genie{}-large-6-6 (transformer large with a 6-layer encoder and a 6-layer decoder), \genie{}-base-6-6, \genie{}-base-3-3, and \genie{}-base-1-1.\footnote{ \url{https://github.com/jungokasai/GENIE_wmt2021-de-en} } These models are trained solely on the given training data without ensembling, backtranslation, or any other data augmentation method, to support future research in low-compute settings.

+In addition to the above baselines we evaluate specialized baselines for each task.
+For $\alpha$NLG, we evaluate an unsupervised baseline~\cite{qin2020back} based on GPT-2~\cite{radford2019language}.
+For summarization, we evaluate Pegasus~\cite{zhang2020pegasus}.
+For ARC-DA, we evaluate a fine-tuned version of UnifiedQA~\cite{khashabi2020unifiedqa}.

+\paragraph{Results} The results are summarized in Table~\ref{tab:main:experiments}.
+The human judgment scores for each task are calculated with our described pipeline (\S\ref{sec:a-leaderboard-system}).
 Even though we have evaluated strong baselines for each task, the machine responses are far from what human judges consider perfect.
-We defer any study of the correlations between human judgements and automatic metrics for future work since such a study would require more models to be evaluated.
+In the WMT21 task, the transformer baselines are ranked in the expected order: large-6-6, base-6-6, base-3-3, followed by base-1-1.
+These results support the validity of our evaluations.
+We defer any further study of the correlations between human judgments and automatic metrics for future work since such a study would require more models to be evaluated. \changed{